Last updated: 26.11.2020 / 16 pm

 This depends on the fact whether you have booked a package holiday or an individual trip.

 But not only package holidays, cruises and flights are cancelled or postponed.
-Lots of events are also concerned: The UEFA EURO 2020, concerts, festivals and fairs.
+Many events (concerts, festivals, fairs, etc.) are also affected.
 Please find the answers to your frequently asked questions on our website: Coronavirus & Cancelled Events.

 Moreover, protect yourself against fraudsters.
 The European Commission provides the corresponding information on their website: scams and unfair commercial practices.